-Among all the jatras that happen in Nepal, one of the most unique and amazing jatra is the Ropai Jatra.
+Among all the jatras that are celebrated in Nepal, one of the most unique is the Ropai Jatra.
 Ropai Jatra or Rice Planting Festival is celebrated by planting rice saplings all along the fields.
 Ropai Jatra is celebrated all over Nepal on the Nepali month of Ashadh the 15th (end of June).

 As most of the Nepalese people are dependent on agriculture for their food, monsoon comes with a lot of prospect for them.
 As Ashadh is considered to be the peak of monsoon season, it is a really important month agriculturally for farmers as well as other people.
 Although rice plantation begins from the starting of Ashadh, 15th of Ashadh is accounted as the optimum day for plantation.